50054-cdpa/notes/fp_intro.md

-# Why FP in Compiler Design?
+## Why FP in Compiler Design?

 Implementing a compiler requires rigorous software design and engineering principles.
 Bugs arising from a compiler have severe implication in softwares developed in the language that it compiles.

 To establish correctness results, testing is not sufficient to eliminate errors in the compilers.
 When designing a compiler, we often begin with formal reasoning with mathematical foundation as the specification.
 As we learn later in this module, these specifications are presented in a form in which resembles the data structures and accessor methods found in many functional programming languages.
 Thus, it is arguably easier to implement the given specification in function programs compared to other programming paradigms.
 On the other hand, many main stream functional programming languages, such as Ocaml, Haskell and Scala are shipped with powerful type systems which allow us to express some of the properties of the algorithms in terms of type constraints, by doing so, these properties are verified by the compilers of function programming languages.

-# Lambda Calculus
+## Lambda Calculus

 *Lambda Calculus* is the minimal core of many functional programming languages.
 It consists of the *Lambda expression* and the *evaluation rule(s)*.

-## Lambda Expression
+### Lambda Expression

-The valid syntax of lambda expression is described as the following EBNF
+The valid syntax of lambda expression is described as the following EBNF Grammar

 $$
 \begin{array}{rccl}